 The research model illustrates the main measured concept - The effectiveness of AIS in ERP environment - which is a second-order construct defined by 4 first-order constructs including finance, customer, business process and learn and growth (Figure 2).
-Although the second-order construct is a multi-dimensional construct, the observed variables of each first-order construct need to be uni-dimensional.
+Although the second-order construct is multi-dimensional construct, the observed variables of each firstorder construct needs to be uni-dimensional.

 Observational factors in finance construct used in past studies are in different forms.
-Bryant, Jones, and Widener (2004) proposed a group of financial factors for evaluating organizational performance including the increases in revenue and return on investment.
+Bryant et al. (2004) proposed a group of financial factors for evaluating organizational performance including the increases in revenue and return on investment.
 As proposed by Bhagwat and Sharma (2007), financial ratios include Return on cash flow, Revenue increase, Return on equity (ROE), Return on Sale (ROS), Return on Asset (ROA) and so on.
-In addition, ratios such as revenue to cost, number of e-transactions in total revenue, expansion of market share, employee redundancy and deduction in cost of wages are also added to the financial measures by L. Huang (2008).
+In addition, ratios such as revenue to cost, number of e-transactions in total revenue, expansion of market share, employee redundancy and deduction in cost of wages are also added to the financial measures by Huang (2008).

-The studies used some factors to determine customer construct including improvement in customer service and accuracy in order delivery (Velcu, 2007).
-Market share, customer retention, and customer satisfaction are found in studies by Chia, Goh, and Hum (2009) when identifying the definition of customer concept.
-Customer concept is also defined by capacities for obtaining contracts, market share, customer satisfaction, and corporate reputation in providing quality services (Chen & Mohamed, 2008).
-Applying integrated AIS is one of the great ways to achieve customer goals.
+The studies used some factors to determine construct including customer improvement in customer service and accuracy in order delivery (Velcu, 2007).
+Market share, customer retention, and customer satisfaction are found in studies by Chia et al. (2009) when identifying the definition of customer concept.
+Customer concept is also defined by capacities for obtaining contracts, market share, customer satisfaction, and corporate reputation in providing quality services (Chen and Mohamed, 2008).
+Applying integrated AIS is one of great ways to achieve the customer goals.

 There are several determinants of business process construct found in past studies.
-For example, flexibility in delivery, responsiveness to emergency orders, accuracy in forecasting, and timely delivery of new products (Park, Lee, & Yoo, 2005).
+For example, flexibility in delivery, responsiveness to emergency orders, accuracy in forecasting, and timely delivery of new products (Park et al., 2005).
 Throughout the business process, time is regulated for accounting tasks, access to information and process management (Velcu, 2007).
-In addition, L. Huang (2008) also introduced measure factors such as transaction processing means, transaction processing procedures, order processing quality, problemsolving, production capacity improvement, better provision of production management, product quality improvement, facilitation of e-commerce development, etc. Chia et al. (2009) study identified factors to measure business process concept including working process restriction, improvement of decision making, quality of service, support in working with suppliers, supporting good control, timely delivery and reduction of operating costs.
+In addition, Huang (2008) also introduced measure factors such as transaction processing means, transaction processing procedures, order processing quality, problem solving, production capacity improvement, better provision of production management, product quality improvement, facilitation of e-commerce development, etc. Chia and colleagues' (2009) study identified factors to measure business process concept including working process restruction, improvement of decision making, quality of service, support in working with suppliers, supporting good control, timely delivery and reduction of operating costs.

-Although the determinants of learning and growth construct are less commonly recognized, the author also notes several measuring factors from past studies.
-For example, L. Huang (2008) suggested group coordination factors-coordination in working among departments and facilitating good coordination among businesses, which motivates employees to work with responsibility and participate in managing and improving self-capacity.
-In addition, other found determinants include employee satisfaction, productivity, staff skills, etc. (Chen & Mohamed, 2008), employee satisfaction, job change, and staff training (Chia et al., 2009).
+Although the determinants of learn and growth construct are less commonly recognized, the author also notes several measuring factors from past studies.
+For example, Huang (2008) suggested group coordination factorscoordination in working among departments and facilitating good coordination among businesses, which motivates employees to work with responsibility and participate in managing and improving self-capacity.
+In addition, other found determinants include employee satisfaction, productivity, staff skills, etc. (Chen and Mohamed, 2008); employee satisfaction, job change, and staff training (Chia et al., 2009).